kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 This will likely include store-specific clean up such as deleting credentials, detach, archive, etc. at the discretion of the provisioner.

 In both brownfield and greenfield delete cases, the library attempts to delete _all_ generated Kubernetes artifacts: OB, Secret and ConfigMap.

-**Note:** the bucket library has no mechanism to prevent an OBC from being deleted when one or more pods indirectly reference the OBC via the Secret and ConfigMap.
-This feature came late for PVCs, see [merged pr](https://github.com/kubernetes/community/pull/1174/files), and may be even more difficult to implement for OBCs.

 ### Bucket Sharing
 Within the same object store a bucket can be shared, via the same OBC within the same namespace, or even across namespaces.